sarfophil/antaeus/README.md

 |
 ├── pleo-antaeus-models
 |       Definition of the "rest api" models used throughout the application.
 |
+├── pleo-antaeus-schedule
+|       Module for scheduling jobs.
+This is where jobs are executed with the support of Quartz Job Scheduler
+|
 ├── pleo-antaeus-rest
 |        Entry point for REST API.
 This is where the routes are defined.